cymatic-productions/html.js.playlist/playlists/the-house.md

 ---
 layout: playlist
-title: The Algorithm 4 - The House
+title: The Algorhythm 4 - The House
 songs: [
     bubble-house,
     synth-city